presales-repo/presales-standards/solution-architect-expectations.md

 AE’s publicly appreciate the effort of the SA in ways that are genuine and not fabricated
 ###### KPIs
   * Genuine notes and verbal statement of appreciation.
 Not generic but something very unique to the SA **(scored by: Not yet | Yes | Strong Yes)** AE persona will be taken into account as well as the environment of the patch and the expectation of growth

 ## Principal SA
 ### ESAT Usage
   * Utilizes the ESAT templates for as many written activities as possible.
 When the activity will be repeated by others often and there is not a template, the SA creates a new template in the ESAT
   * All ESAT's will be placed in the ESAT repository
   * **(scored by: very few ESATs built | ESATs are not fully completed | ESATs are rich with content | Great ESATS and built many templates for ESATS**
 ### Internal Management:
-  * Controls the relationship with the AE, the relationship does not spill out requiring outside help whether technical or political help
+  * Controls the relationship with the AE and the AE's management, the relationship does not spill out requiring outside help whether technical or political help
 ###### KPIs
   * Number of justified concerns/disagreements over heard by over to RVP, SA Manager, and Sales rep compared to accolades heard by SA Manager **(scored by: major issues come up occasionally | only minor disagreements spill over | more good reviews are heard then bad reviews | consistent praise by many people for the work by the SA)** AE persona will be taken into account
 ### Catcher mentality: